 For this you will need an image editing software or an online service.
 You can start by cropping it and eliminating the extra area around it.
 Don’t be afraid to crop it close.
 Remember also that most profile pictures use a square format.

-As a Graphic Design professional and amateur photographer my preferred tool is Photoshop CC.
+As a Graphic Design professional and amateur photographer my preferred tool is Adobe Photoshop.
 But there are other cheaper (or free) alternatives out there.
 If you are also a photography enthusiast, I’d recommend in investing on one of them.
 If you are only doing this once or twice a year to have a current picture of yourself the free options work great.

 Here are some Software recommendations:

-- Photoshop Elements – $99 USD. / Photoshop on the cheap, aimed for hobbyists.
+- Photoshop Elements – $99 USD / Photoshop on the cheap, aimed for hobbyists.
 It’s user friendly, easy to use and has a lot of additional features to edit your images.
 For example a “clone” tool to erase unwanted parts of your photographs like a stray hair.
-Available for Mac and PC.

-- Affinity Photo – $50 USD/ Professional Photoshop alternative by Serif.
-Available for Mac, iPad and PC.
+- Affinity Photo – $54 USD / Professional Photoshop alternative by Serif.

-- Camera Bag Photo – $30 USD / Crop, edit and apply color correction and retro filters to your pictures.
-Available for Mac and PC.
+- Camera Bag Photo – $30 USD / Crop, edit and apply color correction and retro filters to your pictures

 I hope you found these practical tips useful and they helped you to update your profile picture.